-I’ve been working with a gentleman who is interested in enhancing his LinkedIn strategy, and one of the questions he had for me was with whom should he connect.
-I suggested that he connect with those in his occupation and industry, as well as lateral industries, and then I pointed him to Find Alumni.
+I’ve been working with a gentleman who is interested in enhancing his LinkedIn strategy.
+One questions he had for me was with whom should he connect.
+I suggested that he connect with those in his occupation and industry, as well as people in companies for which he’d like to work, and then I pointed him to See Alumni.

 Alumni? you may wonder.
 Yes, alumni.
 It makes perfect sense.
 Think about the bond you have with the people you went to school with, even if you never met them.
 There are things you probably experienced during the four years of your education, such as frequenting the same sports bar, getting chased by the white swans from the campus pond, cheering for your school’s basketball team, surviving the blizzard of ’87.

-If you haven’t taken a look at Find Alumni, which is in the Network drop down, you should see what kind of information you can gather and the potential of connecting with your alumni.
-I’ve gathered some telling information about my alumni (1st and 2nd degrees, and group members), for the years I attended my alma mater, UMass, Amherst .
+If you haven’t taken a look at See Alumni, which you accesse by typing your school’s name in the Search field, you should see what kind of information you can gather and the potential of connecting with your alumni.
+I’ve gathered some telling information about my alumni.
+I’m focusing on my 2nd degree connections.

-LinkedIn allows me to filter my alumni by six categories:
+LinkedIn allows me to filter my alumni by six categories.
+Below is the first of two pages of See Alumni:

 1. Where they live

-In the United States the majority of my alumni live in the Greater Boston area (5,416), which makes sense.
-I also live in the Greater Boston area.
-What’s this?
-Twenty of my alumni connections live in the United Kingdom.
-This info can be useful if I find myself in their neck of the woods and am in the mood for tea…networking.
+In the United States the majority of my alumni live in the Greater Boston area (4,821), which makes sense.
+I also live in the Greater Boston area and choose to connect with people who are local.
+Only 671 of my alumni live in the Springfield, Massachusetts area.
+This also tells me there’s more industry in eastern Massachusetts.

 2. Where they work

-If I’m wondering where my alumni work, I see that they haven’t strayed far from home.
-Most of them work at my alma mater, while the fewest work at Boston Scientific.
-When I click on UMass Amherst, LinkedIn tells me the occupations my alumni hold at the university, as well as facts under the following filters.
+If I’m wondering where my alumni work, I see that 201 of them haven’t strayed far from home.
+Most of them work at my alma mater, while the 46 work at Fidelity.
+I pointed out to my client that if he clicks “See More,” he’ll see many more companies, along with other filters.

 3. What they do